-The device ordinal can be selected using the gpu_id parameter, which defaults to 0.
+The device ordinal can be selected using the qpu_id parameter, which defaults to 0.

 Multiple GPUs can be used with the gpu_hist tree method using the n_gpus parameter. which defaults to 1.
 If this is set to -1 all available GPUs will be used.
-If gpu_id is specified as non-zero, the gpu device order is mod (gpu_id + i) % n_visible_devices for i=0 to n_gpus-1.
+If gpu_id is specified as non-zero, the selected gpu devices will be from gpu_id to gpu_id+n_gpus, please note that gpu_id+n_gpus must be less than or equal to the number of available GPUs on your system.
 As with GPU vs. CPU, multi-GPU will not always be faster than a single GPU due to PCI bus bandwidth that can limit performance.